Xeuva/Newtab-Random-Pixiv-Images/readme.md

 # Newtab Random Pixiv Images

 Randomly picks one image from pixiv search results to replace newtab background.
-By default search uses "10000users 入り" keyword.
-You need to login Pixiv first to make search functionality work.
+By default search uses "10000users入り" keyword.
+In bottom right corner, you can load new image or check image details.You may need to login Pixiv first to make search functionality work.

 ## Install
-### chrome:
+### chrome/edge:
 1. Clone or download this project to local.
 2. Open chrome and goto "chrome://extensions/" page.
 3. Toggle topright "Developer mode" button to enable chrome developer mode.